jorgelmunozp/fruteria-facturacion-inventario-backend-express/README.md

 ## Description

-This project consists of the development of a Inventario database application with API restful architecture
+This project consists of the development of a Inventario database application with API RESTful architecture

-* It was developed with JavaScript, Html, and Css in Node Js
+* It was developed with JavaScript ES6, Html, and Css in Node Js

 ## Authors